-If a Federal agency chooses to use a green building certification system to certify a new Federal building or Federal building undergoing a major renovation described in §433.200(c) and for which design for construction began on or after [Insert date one year after publication in the Federal Register],
+If a Federal agency chooses to use a green building certification system to certify a new Federal building or a Federal building undergoing a major renovation and such building is also either a public building (as defined in 40 U.S.C.
+3301) for which transmittal of a prospectus to Congress is required under 40 U.S.C.
+3307, or a Federal building for which estimated new building or major renovation design and construction costs are at least $2,500,000 (in 2007 dollars, adjusted for inflation), and design for construction began on or after [Insert date one year FROM DATE OF publication in the Federal Register].

 The system under which the building is certified must: